As I was driving to Hobby Lobby to collect much needed supplies for my upcoming period, I chuckled to myself about how even my menstruation is crafty.

 *The first day of my period always requires more attention than the following days, and if I’m going out, I wear a panty linter just in case something makes me giggle at an inopportune moment.

-If you know of an alternative to pads and tampons that I haven’t listed, please share with us in the comments below!
+If you’ve got a favorite alternative to pads and tampons that I haven’t mentioned, please share with us in the comments below!